cbaehr/usaidwestbank_roadsgie/README.md

 INPIIRoadsProjects_Line_modified.shp -- file of 59 INP II road segments (some improved; some yet to be improved) provided by Peter Lister from Black and Veatch (implementing partner); obtained from shared Google Drive folder

 Localities_Classifications.shp - provides municipality admin boundaries from the Vulnerability Assessment published in June 2011; provided by the Mission; obtained from shared Google Drive folder

+Localities_Classifications_EPSG4326.shp - Localities_Classifications reprojected to EPSG4326 to do spatial join with poly_raster_data_merge2

+cells_localities_join.shp - joins municipality info from localities_classifications_epsg4326 with poly_raster_data_merge2, done manually in QGIS, to get municipality info for each cell

 WestBankBorder.shp - provides admin border of entire West Bank area; manually clipped from countries.shp file provided by the Mission and obtained from shared Google Drive folder; used to clip grid cells that fall within 5km road buffer but outside of West Bank admin boundaries